Battle of Vlaardingen: Size of the armies

-The course of the battle
+Course of the battle

 The fleet with the Imperial army drifted down the river and moored at Vlaardingen.
 After disembarkation the army marched towards Count Dirk's castle.
 The locals, who had seen the fleet approaching, had withdrawn within the castle and "on higher grounds".
 Initially, Godfrey lined his men up around the castle, but then he ordered them to march towards a flat field, because it would be difficult to cross the ditches that were dug all over the place.

 During this manoeuvre, the Frisians unexpectedly appeared from an ambush and attacked.
 Someone cried out that the duke had been killed, upon which panic broke out.
 The imperial warriors hurried back to their ships, which had been moved to the middle of the stream by now, because of the lowered tide.
 They sank away in the soggy river bank or they drowned.
 Meanwhile, the Frisians in the castle gestured and shouted to their countrymen on the higher areas to attack the survivors from the rear.
 The fleeing soldiers were finished off with javelins.

 Only towards the end did Dirk III appear: he rode out of the castle, with a few retainers.
 They hurried towards Duke Godfrey, who was still alive and fighting, but had been cornered by the Frisians.
 Thanks to Dirk's intervention the duke was not killed.
 Dirk captured Godfrey, and took him to his castle.
 This ended the battle.
 The number of casualties suffered by the Imperial army was enormous, while the losses on Dirk's side were minimal.

-The aftermath
+Aftermath

 After the battle, the opponents hurried to make peace again.
 Duke Godfrey was released promptly, and he arranged a reconciliation between Bishop Adelbold and Count Dirk III.
 Both parties probably realised that the defence of the Frisian coast against possible Viking attacks was more important than the quarrels between themselves.

 Nothing is known about the arrangements that the opposing parties made.
 It is likely that Dirk III had to make some concessions in order to obtain reconciliation, but concessions too were made on their part by the bishop and the emperor.
 One of which being, perhaps, that a promise was given to leave the count alone.
 In any event, no more armed conflicts have been recorded along the banks of the Merwede for three decades after the Battle of Vlaardingen.